Identify diseases/events from administrative records with age restriction

 define_case_with_age.RdThis function extends the standard case definition function define_case() by allowing age-based filtering.
 See define_case() for more general description of what this function does.

 Note that when using this function with an existing age variable, the age should be determined at the time of the record.
-Records that are not in the eligible age range will be remove before interpreting the temporal relationship between records.
-In other words, the age restriction is applied before restrict_date().
+Records that are not in the eligible age range are removed before counting records/dates per client and before interpreting the temporal relationship between records.
+In other words, the age restriction is applied before both restrict_n() and restrict_date(), so that n_per_clnt, apart, and within are evaluated only on age-eligible records (e.g., "two or more visits while aged 18-65").

 For other age restrictions based on a fixed time point (e.g., age at the baseline of follow-up), it can be done by filtering the input data or output of define_case() instead of using this function.